 The listing photos on eBay looked promising, but certain details weren’t clear in the low-res photos so I asked the seller for some higher quality photos.
 Just as I had hunched, the pack in question had a very early hip suspension system in which the pivot joints on the “hip wings” were metal on metal.
-I’d read in a forum somewhere that this was a very early design flaw which JanSport soon remedied by adding nylon bushings.
-If I were going to use this pack I certainly wouldn’t want this old design, but as a collectible it made the pack even more desirable.
+I’d read in a forum somewhere that this was a very early design flaw which JanSport soon remedied by adding nylon/plastic bushings.
+If I were going to use this pack on a regular basis I certainly wouldn’t want this old design, but as a collectible it made the pack even more desirable.

 In addition to the antiquated hip suspension this pack also came with a factory-issue pack cover and stuff bag, both of which are something I had neither seen nor heard of on these packs.
 Both accessories are detachable.
 The cover has a flat map pocket on front and attaches to the upper frame via straps and buckles.
 There are drawstrings to cinch the cover tight at the bottom.
 The stuff bag attaches to the lower frame via 4 straps/buckles.
 It has a zippered closure, likely intended for a sleeping bag.
 Interestingly the JanSport logo on both of these detachable accessories appear to be newer than the logo on the main pack bag.
 In the early 1970’s JanSport changed their logo from Jan Sport (two separate words) to JanSport (one word).
 The main pack bag features a “Jan Sport” logo while the two detachable accessories feature logos using “JanSport”.
 I’m not sure the reasoning behind the combination of varying logos on this pack, but I’ll assume this: The pack had already been assembled at the time when the company was transitioning from the use of “Jan Sport”.
 The cover and stuff sack may have been made shortly thereafter using the new “JanSport” logo.
-Whatever the case may be, it’s cool to see different logos, and I have yet to encounter a pack bearing the older “Jan Sport” logo.
+Whatever the case may be, it’s cool to see the different logos, and I have yet to encounter a pack bearing the older “Jan Sport” logo.
 I do know that the pack was made during the K2 era (1972-1982) because the frame bears the familiar sticker noting as much.
 Interestingly, on every JanSport frame pack I’ve seen, the sticker is affixed to the upper left crossbar joint.
 On this pack the sticker is on the upper right joint.
 What does this mean?
 Maybe nothing, but it’s one more thing that is different about this particular pack.
 And again, that makes this pack extra cool.
-I’m just going to assume that this pack was made during a time of transition for the company.
+I’m just going to assume that this pack was made in the early years of the D3 production, during a time of transition for the young company.